ziegenberg/opencast/docs/guides/admin/docs/modules/paella.player7/configuration.md

 Select the Opencast Player
 ------------------------------

-To activate the player set in each tenant the property `prop.player` in the file `.../etc/org.opencastproject.organization-<tenant>.cfg`.
+To activate the player set for each tenant the property `prop.player` in the file `.../etc/org.opencastproject.organization-<tenant>.cfg`.

     prop.player=/paella7/ui/watch.html?id=#{id}